 Without knowing the market shares of companies responding to the survey it is difficult to calculate a meaningful response rate.
-For example, if one developer represents 60% of new home building in one city, that developer's response is arguably more significant than all other responses from that city combined.7 Our survey attempts to approximate scale by asking respondents how many units they currently have in development.
-Too few developers supplied this information to permit meaningful analysis in the CEC.
-Of those who did, some were developing 20 units at the time of the survey and some, up to 750 units.
+For example, if one developer represents 60% of new home building in one city, that developer's response is arguably more significant than all other responses from that city combined.
+Our survey does not account for scale.